 - 12.1 Layoff Defined Layoff shall be defined as a necessary reduction in the work force beyond normal attrition as determined by the Board.
-A reduction in staff does not include a reduction in hours except only as described in Section 8.3.3. - 12.2 For the purpose of layoff and recall, Employees will exercise their seniority first within their classification and then within the bargaining unit. - 12.3 An employee identified for staff reduction shall be notified in writing as soon as reasonably possible but not less than at least two weeks prior to the effective date by the Board.
+A reduction in staff does not include a reduction in hours except only as described in Section 8.3.3. - 12.2 For the purpose of layoff and recall, Employees will exercise their seniority first within their classification and then within the bargaining unit. - 12.3 If the board envisions layoffs for the succeeding school year, it shall notify the association of that intent by May 15 and at that time share staffing plans and anticipated lay-offs for the upcoming school year.
+Any employee(s) being laid off for the succeeding school year shall be notified by June 1 prior to the school year in which the layoff will be effective.
 Such notice will not apply when layoffs are due to work stoppages or Acts of God. - 12.4 In the event the Board determines a reduction in staff is needed, these procedures will be followed: - 12.4.1 The Board shall determine the number of positions in the classification to be reduced and identify specific, if any, positions that are to be reduced. - 12.4.2 Long term substitutes, temporary and probationary employees shall be laid off first in the affected classification provided the remaining employees are presently qualified to perform the duties of the available positions. - 12.4.3 Volunteers will be solicited for the necessary layoff provided the remaining employees are presently qualified to perform the duties of the available positions without training to do the core of the job.
 In the event that there are not adequate volunteers, seniority employees will be laid off in inverse order of seniority (least senior employee first) within the affected seniority group, provided the remaining employees are presently able to perform the duties of the available positions without training to do the core of the job.
 As presented in the current job description.